PTSD vs. Complex PTSD (C-PTSD): What’s the Difference?

 Brainspotting isn’t dramatic.
 Instead, it’s actually quiet and focused.
 In Brainspotting, we track where trauma is held in the body, we notice eye position, and we let the brain process what it’s been holding.
 For PTSD, this helps process specific events.
 For C-PTSD, it helps untangle deeper emotional patterns.

-My clients often say, “I didn’t realize how much I was carrying until it started moving.”
+After Brainspotting, you may find yourself saying, “I didn’t realize how much I was carrying until it started moving.”

 Sensorimotor Psychotherapy: Learning Safety in Your Body

 Sensorimotor Psychotherapy bridges talk therapy with body-based awareness.
 Trauma lives in the nervous system, not just the story.
-This modality helps clients unstick chronic body tension, build internal self-regulation, and integrate traumatic memories at the sensorimotor level
+This modality helps you unstick chronic body tension, build internal self-regulation, and integrate traumatic memories at the sensorimotor level

 For many with C-PTSD, Sensorimotor Psychotherapy offers skills, not just insight, and helps to build regulation.
+That might look like:

-• Learning how to track activation
+Learning how to track activation

-• Building capacity for emotion
+Building capacity for emotion

-• Gently working with fight, flight, freeze responses
+Gently working with fight, flight, freeze responses

 In a city like Dallas, where achievement and productivity run high, you may have learned to override your body.
 Sensorimotor Psychotherapy work helps you reconnect in a way that feels steady and empowering.